mccutchen/ghavm/README.md

 ```

 > [!TIP]
-> Pass `--target`/`-t` to limit pinning or upgrading to one or more specific
+> The `--exclude` and `--target` flags allow you to limit pinning or upgrading
-> actions, instead of operating on every action at once.
+> to a subset of the actions in your workflows.
+>
+> Pass `--exclude "actions/*"` to leave official first-party actions owned by
+> GitHub unpinned.

 ## Installation